Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** A belief that something will happen.
 **Sentence:** She had high expectations for her first day at work.
 **Conversation:**
-A – How was the concert?
+A – How was the concert
-B – It was better than my expectation, I loved it!
+B – It was better than my expectation, I loved it

 ### Word: Exploration
 **Contextual Meaning:** The action of traveling to discover new places or things.
 **Cambridge Meaning:** The act of traveling to find new places or things.
 **Sentence:** The exploration of the deep ocean is still a big challenge.
 **Conversation:**
-A – What do you like to do in your free time?
+A – What do you like to do in your free time
 B – I enjoy exploration, especially hiking in new places.

 ### Word: Explorer